REGISTRATION, SEASONS AND DIVISIONS

 · Team support, like coaching, assistant coaching, coordinating, team management, tournament directing, etc.

-You do not need any experience to coach any division.
+You do not need any experience to coach.
 We have resources for you to refer to on the Newton Canadians Baseball website and we run coaching development clinics during the winter, as well as, provide continuous support throughout the season.

 No, children are not allowed in the concession at any time.